RafaelSilvaCastro/RafaelSilvaCastro/README.md

 - 👋 Hi, I'm Rafael da Silva Castro
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning  Python at UMC - Mogi das Cruzes and I'm learning JavaScript on my own
+- 🌱 I’m currently learning  Python at UMC - Mogi das Cruzes and I'm learning JavaScript and jQuery on my own
 - 💞️ I am currently a programming intern
 - 📫 How to reach me rafael.silcastro.a@gmail.com